buddhist-uni/buddhist-uni.github.io/_content/essays/confession-to-earth-lords_chakme.md

 publisher: "Lotsawa House"
 pages: 2
 ---

-From the Tibetan tradition, a confession and purification of the various wrongs committed against the earth, spirits, and gods.
+A confession and purification of the various wrongs committed against the earth, spirits, and gods from the Tibetan tradition.